Solon-Archon/BFP/README.md

 &nbsp;

 There are three proposals.
-We will give the proposals the IDs BFP1/1, BFP1/2, and BFP1/3.
-BFP1/0 is reserved for miners to signal for 'No Change'.
+The proposals are given the IDs BFP1/1, BFP1/2, and BFP1/3.
+BFP1/0 is reserved for miners to signal for 'No Change' in a batch.
 The '1' in BFP1/Y is the batch number.
 The community can then discuss the merits of each proposal, and miners can then signal for them.
 The miners signal/vote with the following representation over the signalling period:

 - BFP1/0 = 10% share
 - BFP1/1 = 55% share
-- BFP1/2 =15% share
+- BFP1/2 = 15% share
 - BFP1/3 = 20% share

 The proposal BFP1/1 wins with a 55% share of the vote.
 This is because it has a majority share, and BFP1/0 is less than 25%.
 After the voting period ends, all miners then shift their signalling to BFP1/1 for the lock in period.
 The Bitcoin Cash economy then updates their software to be compatible with the BFP1/1 proposal.
 Miners then fork at a specific block height/ medium timestamp.